 Chairil Anway (1922–1949) was the primary architect of the Indonesian literary revolution in both poetry and prose.
 In a few intense years he forged almost ingle-handedly a vital, mature literary language in Bahasa Indonesia, a language which formally came to exist in 1928.
 Anway led the way for the many Indonesian writers who have emerged during the past fifty years.This volume contains all that has survived of Anwar’s writing.

-From Jail to Jail is the political autobiography of a central though enigmatic figure of the Indonesian Revolution.
-Variously labeled a communist, Trotskyite, and nationalist, Tan Malaka managed, during the several decades of his political activity, to run afoul of nearly every political group and faction involved in the Indonesian struggle for independence.
+From Jail to Jail is the political autobiography of Sutan Ibrahim gelar Tan Malaka, an enigmatic and colorful political thinker of twentieth-century Asia, who was one of the most influential figures of the Indonesian Revolution.
+Variously labeled a communist, Trotskyite, and nationalist, Tan Malaka managed to run afoul of nearly every political group and faction involved in the Indonesian struggle for independence.

 During the Ayutthaya period in Thailand (1350-1767), a group of meters based upon specific types and arrangements of syllables became a significant part of the Thai literary corpus.
 Known as chan in Thai literature, these meters, and the stanzas created from them, were adapted and transformed so that they corresponded in structure to other Thai verse forms.

 Twice in this century popular revolts against colonial rule have occured in the Banten district of West Java.
 These revolts, conducted largely under an Islamic leadership, also proclaimed themselves Communist.
 Islamic Communism is seemingly a paradox.
-This is especially the case when one considers that probably no religion has proved more resistant to Communist ideology than Islam.
+This is especially the case when one considers that probably no religion has proved more resistant to Communist ideology than Islam.Michael

 When North Vietnamese troops occupied Saigon at the end of April 1975, their leaders in Hanoi faced the future with pride and confidence.
 Almost fifteen years later, the euphoria has given way to sober realism.
 Since the end of the war, the Communist regime has faced an almost uninterrupted series of difficulties including sluggish economic growth at home and a costly occupation of neighboring Cambodia.In